awsdocs/aws-cryptography-overview-developer-guide/doc_source/awscryp-choose-kms.md

 [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) lets you create, store, and manage [customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMKs\) securely\.
 Your CMKs never leave AWS KMS unencrypted\.
 To use a CMK in a cryptographic operation, you call KMS\.

-Additionally, you can create and manage [key policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)in AWS KMS, ensuring that only trusted users have access to CMKs\.
+Additionally, you can create and manage [key policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in AWS KMS, ensuring that only trusted users have access to CMKs\.

 **When Do I Use It?**
-+ Use AWS KMS to create and manage master keys \(CMKs\)\.
++ Use AWS KMS to create and manage customer master keys \(CMKs\)\.
 You can establish policies that determine who can use your CMKs and how they can use them\.
 You can track their use in transaction and audit logs, such as [AWS CloudTrail](https://docs.aws.amazon.com/kms/latest/developerguide/logging-using-cloudtrail.html)\.
 + You can use your CMKs to encrypt small amounts of data \(up to 4096 bytes\)\.
 However, CMKs are typically used to generate, encrypt, and decrypt the [data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) that encrypt your data\.
 Unlike CMKs, data keys can encrypt data of any size and format, including streamed data\.

 **When Do I Use Something Else?**